-Scorpions are becoming increasingly popular as pets, especially Emperor scorpions.
+Scorpions are becoming increasingly popular as pets, especially emperor scorpions.
 They are not great for handling but they are quiet, clean, and easy to care for.
 They require a fairly long-term commitment and finding a willing pet sitter might pose a problem, but if you're into arachnids and insects, you'll find a lot to like about the emperor scorpion.

-Emperor scorpions are not particularly dangerous, in contrast to some other scorpion species.
+Emperor scorpions are not particularly dangerous in contrast to some other scorpion species.
 Their sting has been likened to that of a bee as it is painful, but medical attention is not usually necessary.
 Some people may have an anaphylactic reaction to the venom as they do with bee stings (this does require medical attention).

 Emperor scorpions can be kept alone or housed in groups but if you are keeping more than one, a larger tank will be necessary.
 A good rule of thumb is to have at least a couple more hiding spots than you have scorpions so they can each have their own space.
 If there is any sign of aggression between the scorpions, consider separating them to prevent injuries.

-Some Emperor scorpion owners use soil as bedding, some use peat, and others use vermiculite.
-No matter what you choose though it should be fairly deep (three to six inches) to allow your scorpion to dig burrows.
-Provide pieces of bark, flat stones, broken ceramic flower pots or even reptile hides as hiding spots for your scorpion.
+Some emperor scorpion owners use soil as bedding, some use peat, and others use vermiculite.
+No matter what you choose, though, it should be fairly deep (3 to 6 inches) to allow your scorpion to dig burrows.
+Provide pieces of bark, flat stones, broken ceramic flower pots, or even reptile hides as hiding spots for your scorpion.

 Adding pieces of sphagnum moss on top of the substrate will also aid in retaining moisture in the environment.
 Emperor scorpions will move the cage decorations/furnishings around a bit, and although it may not look neat and tidy, it is best to avoid constantly rearranging the furnishings or else the scorpion will become stressed.